On This Page

 Common warts have these traits:

-Plantar warts hove these traits:
+Plantar warts have these traits:

 Flat Warts Flat warts have these traits:

-Filiform warts Filiform warts hove these traits:
+Filiform warts Filiform warts have these traits:

 Who gets warts?
 Anyone can get warts.
 Some people are more prone to getting a wart virus (HPV) than others.
 These people are: